 Instead, we settled down along the Ljubljanica river for dinner.
-Anywhere along the river is very lively with music, bands, bars and restaurants.
+If you’re wondering where to eat in Ljubljana, anywhere along the river is very lively with music, bands, bars and restaurants.
 We sat directly across from the Central Market.
 We enjoyed traditional Slovenian beer and I tried the Ljubljana Schnitzel which was stuffed with bacon and egg.
 Definitely different from any schnitzel I have ever had, but it was definitely good!

 Watch a Golden Sunset